Research

 The current system for managing natural disaster risk in the U.S. has evolved over time but is still widely acknowledged to be problematic, insufficient, and short sighted.
 Community resilience to hurricane wind and flood damage remains challenging to achieve in practice, especially when also considering the issues of equity, economic prosperity, and climate change.
 This is where the Hub comes in.

-We hypothesize that part of our inability to find sustainable solutions that mitigate the effects of hurricanes is that we have overlooked the competing goal of economic prosperity and have not incorporated equity principles.
+We hypothesize that part of our inability to find sustainable solutions that mitigate the effects of hurricanes is that we have overlooked the competing goal of economic prosperity.
 This prevents affected and vulnerable populations from being able to break the cycle of destruction and achieve resilience

 OUR APPROACH